iterative/dvc.org/static/docs/use-cases/data-and-model-files-versioning.md

 # Data and Model Files Versioning

+>This document provides an overview of the basic files versioning DVC workflow.
+To get a hands on experience and try it yourself we recommend you to follow along the [versioning](/doc/get-started/example-versioning) get started example.

 DVC allows storing and versioning source data files, ML models, intermediate results with Git, without checking the file contents into Git.
 It is useful when dealing with files that are too large for Git to handle.
 DVC stores